anhoej/abxaware/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of abxaware is to help aggregating and plotting antibiotic usage data in accordance with the WHO AWaRe classification easy.
+The goal of abxaware is to help aggregate and plot antibiotic usage data in accordance with the WHO AWaRe classification.

 ## Installation